 The University of Michigan is a beautiful campus set in the culturally rich town of Ann Arbor.
 There are several options for travel, lodging, and getting around town while you’re here.
 Here are some resources that will help you plan your visit.

-If you are making travel arrangements for an audition, please remember that all Music, Theatre, and Musical Theatre auditions will take place on U-M’s North Campus while all Dance Department auditions will take place on Central Campus.
+If you are making travel arrangements for an audition, please remember that all Ann Arbor auditions will take place on U-M’s North Campus.

 Students traveling by air usually fly to Detroit Metropolitan Airport (DTW), situated approximately thirty miles east of campus.
 There are several ways to travel from DTW to Ann Arbor, via airport shuttle, taxi, rideshare, or limousine.
 The Ann Arbor Transportation Authority, in partnership with Michigan Flyer, also provides shuttle service between DTW and Ann Arbor through their inexpensive AirRide program.
 For a complete list of options, please visit the Ann Arbor Convention and Visitors’ Bureau.